leonardo-simeone/borrador/README.md

 # ONLINE GAMING CLUB

 Online Gaming Club is a website that seeks to provide a service based on the needs and wants of online video gamers around the world, that would like to join a community where they can enjoy comradery while playing MMO video games they like and in the regions and times that suit them.
-Gamers quite often find themselves strugling to coordinate times with their own gaming partners, such as their own friends and family given that life gets in the way, whether it's work, school or extra curricular activities, more often than not one or several things happen to be keeping players from virtually gathering in groups and game away.
+Gamers quite often find themselves strugling to coordinate times with their own gaming partners, such as their own friends and family given that life gets in the way, whether it's work, school or extra curricular activities, more often than not, one or several things happen to be keeping players from virtually gathering in groups and game away.

 Online Gaming Club offers a selection of different MMO video games to choose from, as well as a variety of servers and times from which users can pick and choose according to their own individual needs.
 Also the user can find a showcase of images and video that motivate online video gamers to join the club.
-Once a user has selected their preferences then and fully filled out the form provided then they will be assigned to a gaming team accordingly.
+Once a user has selected their preferences and fully filled out the form provided then they will be assigned to a gaming team accordingly.

 <!-- <p>&nbsp;</p> -->